-That’s why the Government of Canada is making it easier for Canadians to purchase, charge and drive electric vehicles (EVs) in British Columbia and across the country.
+That’s why the Government of Canada is making it easier for Canadians to purchase, charge and drive electric vehicles (EVs) across the country.

 Since 2015, Canada has invested a historic $1 billion to make EVs more affordable and chargers more accessible for Canadians.
-These investments are supporting the establishment of a coast-to-coast network of chargers in local areas where Canadians live, work and play, while federal rebates of up to $5,000 are helping more Canadians make the switch to an EV.
+These investments are supporting the establishment of a nationwide network of chargers in local areas, while federal rebates of up to $5,000 are helping more Canadians make the switch to an EV.

 These investments are yet another step in reaching Canada’s target of ensuring all new passenger vehicles sold in Canada are zero-emission by 2035.
 And just like investments in everything from clean technology to nature protection, today’s announcement is part of achieving Canada’s ambitious climate change goals to build a cleaner, healthier and affordable future for all Canadians.